The Tolerance Induction Program® (TIP)

 Purpose

-If your child is successfully exposed to proteins at home, their chance of passing their calculated challenge is over 95%.
+If you are successfully exposed to proteins at home, your chance of passing your calculated challenge is over 95%.
 However, safety is always our top priority.
-Your child's first exposure to any food will always occur in our center.
-Subsequent dose exposure will be graded and targeted against the amount of time it takes for your child's system to adapt.
+Your first exposure to any food will always occur in our center.
+Subsequent dose exposure will be graded and targeted against the amount of time it takes for your system to adapt.

-At the end of a treatment cycle, your child will undergo a monitored, safe, comprehensive food challenge to a predetermined large amount of food protein, which then closes that cycle of treatment.
-Your child will repeat these cycles over months to years, ultimately reaching tolerance visits and remission.
+At the end of a treatment cycle, you will undergo a monitored, safe, comprehensive food challenge to a predetermined large amount of food protein, which then closes that cycle of treatment.
+You will repeat these cycles over months to years, ultimately reaching tolerance visits and remission.

 What is a challenge?

-A food challenge is a monitored office visit where your child will consume a large amount of a sensitized allergen followed by exercise to ensure safe consumption at home.
-After each challenge, these foods will move into your child's maintenance plan.
+A food challenge is a monitored office visit where you will consume a large amount of a sensitized allergen followed by exercise to ensure safe consumption at home.
+After each challenge, these foods will move into your maintenance plan.

 What is an Introduction?